 Users could successfully navigate through the app and commented on its simplicity.
 We used this test to get more feedback on the visual design and information architecture of the app, because that is the most important content that the app is aiming to communicate successfully.
 We received feedback that pointed on the low and high temperature visualization when you look at the forecast for tomorrow.
 There was no visual contrast to separate high and low temperatures, so users were reading it as a single line.
 We improved it by positioning the low and high temperatures one under the other and decreasing the opacity of the lower temperature.
 It became more effective because it was consistent with the way we displayed temperature throughout the rest of the app, and it was more intuitive for the user to look up and down rather than reading it across.

-The final prototype of the app was built in invisionapp.com.
-Check it out!
+An interactive final prototype of the app is available on invisionapp.com.

 Theoretically, the app would open up to a screen that shows up the location you are currently at according to your GPS.
 For prototype purposes, the main screen is the weather in Bellingham, WA.

 Going through the process of development to implementation, we became more aware of how prepation paves the way for a successful product.
 We prepared ourselves by analyzing user testing and taking thoughtful consideration to the feedback we received.
 One of the underlying frustrations amongst users was due to content structure, therefore we focused on improving the information architecture and applying a hierarchy to content.